Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 Option | Description
 ------ | -----------
-menus  | jquery object for the menus anchor above e.g. ```$("#menus")``` wordsContent ("text" or "tile", default: "text")| "#words" div content type.
+menus  | jquery object for the element holding the sense menus. e.g. ```$("#menus")``` wordsContent ("text" or "tile", default: "text")| "#words" div content type.
 The tagging menu will either show text or sense cards hideUntaggable (_boolean_, default: false)| parts of the text can be identified as untaggable (e.g. operators in a search expression).
 These can be hidden if this options is set to true useToolTip (_boolean_, default: true)| Whether to display a sense card when mousing over word.
 Default is true.
-Set to false if you don’t have Bootstrap popover.
-See [popover documentation](popover.extra.md) informOnOther (_boolean_, default: true) | notify Idilia if "other sense" selection is made.
-In some cases the sense inventory will be missing a sense and this will be the only option closeOnSelect (_boolean_, default: true) | close the sense options view on sense selection preselect ('sa' (default), 'mono' or 'none')| Determines if a sense is preselected for a word. ‘sa’ uses the result of Sense Analysis (default); ‘mono’ preselects when a single sense is possible; ‘none’ disables pre-selection. sensesel | Callback function invoked on a sense selection sensedesel | Callback function invoked on a sense deselection createsel | Callback function invoked on a create sense beforeOpen | Callback function invoked before a menu is opened afterClose | Callback function invoked after a menu is closed senseMenuOptions | Options for the sense menu of each word (e.g. 'view').
-See [Sense Menu plugin](sense_menu.plugin.md) for details. apiUrl ( _string_, default: 'https://api.idilia.com/1/kb') | URL to use to get sense cards
+Set to false if you don’t have Bootstrap popover. informOnOther (_boolean_, default: true) | notify Idilia if "other sense" selection is made.
+In some cases the sense inventory will be missing a sense and this will be the only option.
+Notifying Idilia enables us to improve our sense inventory. closeOnSelect (_boolean_, default: true) | close the sense options view on sense selection preselect ('sa' (default), 'mono' or 'none')| Determines if a sense is preselected for a word. ‘sa’ uses the result of Sense Analysis (default); ‘mono’ preselects when a single sense is possible; ‘none’ disables pre-selection. sensesel | Callback function invoked on a sense selection sensedesel | Callback function invoked on a sense deselection beforeOpen | Callback function invoked before a menu is opened afterClose | Callback function invoked after a menu is closed senseMenuOptions | Options for the sense menu of each word (e.g. 'view').
+See [Sense Menu plugin](sense_menu.plugin.md) for details.

 #### Styling